• Skip to primary navigation

 How To Make Gingerbread Houses – Tips

-If your children are elementary aged or older, and they are ready for the traditional gingerbread house experience building their own house, here are my best tips.
+If your children are elementary-aged or older, and they are ready for the traditional gingerbread house experience of building their own house, here are my best tips.

 1. Consider a pre-built house.

 There are lots of options for pre-built houses out there that provide the gingerbread house kit and gingerbread house template.
-The one above is from Wilton.
+The one here is from Wilton.
 We have also found them at Costco.
 These homes come ready to go, so your kids get straight to decorating.
 Ours also contained gingerbread cookies to decorate with extra icing too!
-I also appreciate that they contain cardboard pieces to place the houses on for easy clean up.
+I also appreciate that they contain cardboard pieces to place the houses on for easy cleanup.

 2. Read the directions before you get your kids involved.